Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 // should return 6
 ```

-#### 4. Modify the add function so that it can handle different delimiters
+#### 4. Modify the add function so that it can handle custom delimiters

 Delimiters will be specified in the following manner: